-14.3.12 Before entering into any contractual commitment on behalf of the PCC, the Budget Holder must ensure that there is sufficient approved budget to meet the commitment being made.

-14.4 Procurement Thresholds15
+- 14.3.12 Before entering into any contractual commitment on behalf of the PCC, the Budget Holder must ensure that there is sufficient approved budget to meet the commitment being made. - 14.4 Procurement Thresholds15 - 14.4.1 At least one quotation shall be obtained in respect of all goods and services with a total value of less than £10,000 (exc VAT).
+More than one quotation may be obtained where it is considered appropriate to demonstrate value for money.

-- 14.4.1 At least one quotation shall be obtained in respect of all goods and services with a total value of less than £5,000.
-More than one quotation may be obtained where it is considered appropriate to demonstrate value for money. - 14.4.2 Procurement of goods and services whose total estimated value exceeds £5,000 but are less than £25,000, shall be made only after quotations have been sought from not less than three suppliers or suitable persons. (emailed quotations may be obtained where the purchase is of an urgent nature). - 14.4.3 Procurement of goods and services whose total estimated value exceeds £25,000, shall be made only after formal tenders have been invited as described in section 14.6 of this document. - 14.4.4 Procurement of goods and services shall comply with the requirements of the Public Contracts Regulations 2015 (PCR 2015) and any associated UK Statutory Instruments. - 14.4.5 The Procurement Act 2024 is due to be introduced into legislation in February 2025.
-The current rules apply unless they conflict with current legislation. - 14.4.6 For details of current financial limits relating to the PCR 2015 should be made to the Procurement Department.
-The limits are detailed in the following Procurement Policy Notice: Procurement Policy Note 11/23 New Thresholds (HTML) GOV.UK
+14.4.2 Procurement of goods and services whose total estimated value exceeds £10,000 (exc VAT) but are less than £25,000 (exc VAT), shall be made only after quotations have been sought from not less than three suppliers or suitable persons. (emailed quotations may be obtained where the purchase is of an urgent nature).

+14.4.3 Procurement of goods and services whose total estimated value exceeds $\pounds 25,000$ (exc VAT), shall be made only after the relevant procurement process has been undertaken as described in section 14.6 of this document.

+- 14.4.4 Procurement of goods and services shall comply with the requirements of the Public Contracts Regulations 2015 (PCR 2015), Procurement Act 2023 (PA 2023) and any associated UK Statutory Instruments. - 14.4.5 The Procurement Act 2023 has been introduced into legislation on 24th February 2025.
+The PCR2015 rules apply unless they conflict with current legislation (PA 2023).
+For details of current financial limits relating to the PCR 2015/PA2023 should be made to the Procurement Department.
+The limits are detailed in the following Procurement Policy Notice: Guidance: Thresholds (HTML) - GOV.UK